Phil9S/CNV_pipeline/cnv_ref_file_notes.md

-# Generation of BED4 file for CNV analysis & frequency lists from reference datasets
+# Generation of BED4 files & frequency lists from reference datasets

 ## Exon Interval file
 The interval file (specified by -v --interval) is a required file for the CNV Pipeline to run but is likely to be the cause of most common errors, run failures, and/or annotation failures.
 This file attempts to document how the interval file was generated and how a reference set of frequently altered genes/exons was created